joms-z/toxic_comments_classification/README.md

 matplotlib

 ### Notes:
-The outputs of a few of the cells in the notebook have been cleared, due to large size which might hinder with code readability.
+The outputs of a few of the cells in the notebook have been cleared due to their large sizes, as they might hinder with code readability.